George H.W. Bush: Social media lights up with respect

 Breaking News Emails

-American luminaries expressed respect and gratitude for former President George H.W.
+American and foreign luminaries expressed respect and gratitude for former President George H.W.
 Bush, who died Friday at age 94.

-In tweets and statements, they expressed respect for his leadership, public service and love of country.
+In tweets and statements, they expressed respect for his public service, love of country and basic decency.

 President Trump and first lady Melania Trump said he "set the stage for the decades of prosperity that have followed."

-Note: CORRECTION (Nov.
-30, 1:45 p.m.
-ET): An earlier version of this article misstated the year George H.W.
-Bush lost the presidential election to Bill Clinton.
-It was 1992, not 1994.